pollfish/docs/android/universal.md

 ### 9. ParamsBuilder available options (optional)

-As we have seen in previous section ParamsBuilder instance requires only one mandatory param, the API key of the app.
+As we have seen in section 7, ParamsBuilder instance requires only one mandatory param, the API key of the app that you acquired at step 2.

 ```java
 ParamsBuilder paramsBuilder = new ParamsBuilder(String "YOUR_API_KEY").build();
 ```

-However we can set several other params to control the behaviour of Pollfish surveys within your app or register to several notifications.
+However you can set several other params to control the behaviour of Pollfish surveys within your app or register to several notifications.
 <br/>
-Below you can see all the available options of ParamsBuilder instance"
+Below you can see all the available options of ParamsBuilder instance.
+All these functions can be called in any order consequently prior calling build() to ParamsBuilder instance.
 <br/>

 No | Description